 2.3.
 Bio-oil hydrotreating

 2.3.1.
+Adjust the hydrogen flow to 152 mL/min and maintain the system pressure at 10.3 MPa.
 Set the temperatures of the stage-I catalyst bed and the stage-II catalyst bed to 220 and 400oC, respectively.
-Adjust the hydrogen flow to 152 mL/min and maintain the system pressure at 10.3 MPa.

 Note: The hydrogen flow rate is determined by the amount of catalyst used, the bio-oil LHSV of 0.20 mL/mL-cat/h for each stage, and the hydrogen-to-bio-oil ratio of 1900 mL hydrogen/mL bio-oil.